Revised Master Plan for Francis Field Now Drafted

 The new landscape plan, shown at right, was drafted by the professional landscape architecture firm, Oculus, which also developed the 2009 plan.
 FFF has funded the architectural work, and according to the DPR-FFF agreement, will also fund the improvements, which are mostly landscape plantings.

-Other changes and improvements include two water hydrants added in 2017, the proposed addition of a sign marking "Francis Field," and the proposed removal of an obsolete irrigation valve.
+Other changes and improvements include two water hydrants added in 2017 and the proposed removal of an obsolete irrigation valve.

-A larger view of the plan in on this website in PDF format.
+A larger view of the plan is on this website in PDF format.
 The labels for new features can be seen more easily on this large version.
 See 2019 Master Plan PDF.

 Approval of the new plan rests with DPR, under the existing agreement.
 Once DPR gives its approval, the plan will be submitted to the CFA, a federal agency that has jurisdiction over parks, buildings, and monuments that can be seen from federal facilities.
 A large western section of Francis Field is a part of Rock Creek Park, a national park.

-The plan may be presented to Advisory Neighborhood Commission 2A at its January 16 meeting, but the agenda has not been set as of this posting.
+The plan may be presented to Advisory Neighborhood Commission 2A at its February 20 meeting at the West End Library, but the agenda has not been set as of this posting.
+Seew the ANC-2A website for that agenda.

 A more complete explanation of what would be changed on Francis Field according to this plan —and why—is provided in a more comprehensive article on this website.
 See Francis Field Master Plan Changes Explained.